-Sessions are held at the Central Library, 210 Central Ave., Bellingham.
+Sessions are held in the SkillShare space on the main floor of the Central Library, 210 Central Avenue, Bellingham.

 Are you interested in becoming a Volunteer Tech Helper?